adrian-domanski/netflix-clone/README.md

-### 🚧 Under construction, please hold on to buying your subscriptions yet 👨‍💻

-# just another Netflix clone app 🤷
+## yet another Netflix clone app 🤷

 ## About

-ℹ️ This is a Netflix clone with IMDb API integration, and some Stripe magic for subscriptions
+ℹ️ This is a Netflix clone with IMDb API integration, some Stripe magic for subscriptions, and Firebase for cloud storage.

-So far I've created:
+I've implemented:
-- Netflix home page
+- Netflix login page - you can use example credentials below if you don't want to register
-- IMDb API integration
+- IMDb API integration - for movie thumbnails, trailers and descriptions
-- Firebase authentication and session persistence
+- Firebase for authentication and database
-- Movie trailers when you click on thumbnails / more info
-- About movie popup
+- Stripe payments - recurring subscriptions same as on Netflix (user can change their plan, unsubscribe etc.)

 ## 💻 What did I use?